bec-archer/SR80-Manuals/user-manual.md

 1. Open the item
 2. Tap the **Totaled** button (black in light mode, white in dark mode)
 3. Confirm — you'll see a **"Totaled"** confirmation and the app takes you back to the queue
 4. If there's a diagnostic cost, enter it through the normal cost flow.
-If not, enter $0 and it moves straight to Checkout.
+If not, enter $0 and it moves straight to Complete.

 ### About the Action Buttons